geoloqi/Geoloqi-Android-Geonotes/README.md

 ## Getting Started

 The ActionBarSherlock library is included as a Git submodule.
-You'll need to import this project into Eclipse and make sure the Geoloqi-Android-Official project references it as a library.
+You'll need to import this project into Eclipse and make sure the Geoloqi-Android-Geonotes project references it as a library.

 First make sure you've updated the submodule repositories: